 Sauteed Greek Chicken with Tomato, Olive, and Feta Topping (Video)

-Sauteed Greek Chicken with Tomato, Olive, and Feta Topping is easy enough for a work-night meal, and it has all those Greek flavors you love.
+Sauteed Greek Chicken has with Tomato, Olive, and Feta Topping is easy enough for a work-night meal, and this recipe has all those greek flavors you love.
 And this tasty chicken dish is low-carb, low-glycemic, gluten-free, and South Beach Diet Phase One.
 Use the Diet-Type Index to find more recipes like this one.

 Watch the video to see if you might like to make